This skillet meatballs recipe is a complete one-dish dinner with potatoes, carrots, and peas.

 - 2 pounds potatoes chopped

-- 1 lb. carrots peeled and sliced
+- 1 pound carrots peeled and sliced or baby carrots

 - 2 cups frozen peas thawed